 - Has she truly been exposed to new and credible feedback/information and has realized a different approach would provide a greater benefit for her audience? (certainly possible)

 - Or has she simply bought into regurgitating a hyped-up state of fear.
 Is she leveraging this new change in order to create buzz, garner attention, and ultimately sell more of her heavily-sponsored products? (certainly possible)

 Once again, I honestly don’t know.
+I am dismayed by this sort of reasoning though.
 But this isn’t just about Suze or Dave.